gallenc/COM615_Network-Management_1/usingGit/docs/introductionToGitHub.md

 git commit -m 'my commit message' (a command to commit changes to your local repository) git push (a command to push your latest commits up to the remote repository)
 ```

-### IMPORTANT GitHub Security
+---
+**IMPORTANT GitHub Security**
-Github no longer accepts a simple username and password for accessing accounts.
+* Github no longer accepts a simple username and password for accessing accounts.
   Please see the page on [Github Security](../usingGit/githubsecurity.md) to see how to set up certificates to access your github account from your PC account.
+---

 ### Forking the tutors repository
 You could just clone the tutors main repo and work on the clone locally.